 - Duration: 00:08:15

 We manage risk every day.
 Risk management is the process by which we decide what the potential downside of a particular deal is compared to the upside.
-For example, if your bank loans you $10,000 for a new car and you agree to pay back in total $10,500 in three years’ time, the bank will make a total gain of 5%.
+For example, if your bank loans you $10,000 for a new car and you agree to pay back $10,500 in three years, the bank will make a total gain of 5%.
 This is the reward.

-However, the bank must seek to evaluate if the reward is worth the risk.
-To do this, they would like to know how much you earn, how much debt you currently have if you own your own house, and if you ever defaulted on a loan before.
-They might come to the conclusion that there is a 0.5% chance of you failing to repay the loan.
+However, the bank must evaluate if the reward is worth the risk.
+To do this, they would like to know how much you earn, how much debt you currently have if you own your own house, and if you have ever defaulted on a loan before.
+They might conclude that there is a 0.5% chance of you failing to repay the loan.